tradingview-pine-seeds/docs/faq.md

 #### Q: In what form should the data be stored?

-__A:__ Use plain-text files to store your data.
+__A:__ Use plain-text files to store your data:

-Store the price data itself is in CSV files in the `data/` directory.
+- Store the price data in CSV files in the `data/` directory.
 Create a separate file for each symbol.
-The additional symbol information should be stored in a JSON file in the `symbol_info` directory.
-Describe all of the symbol settings in one file.
+- Store additional symbol information in a JSON file in the `symbol_info/` directory.
+Describe all symbol settings in one file.

+See the [Data structure](data.md) article for more information.

 #### Q: How to set up access to the data source and not store access keys in code?

 __A:__ Use [environment variables][env_var] in your code.
-Go to the repository settings.
-Open the _Secrets_ section.
-Create a variable with a token or password in it, then use that variable in your code.
+Go to the repository settings and open the _Secrets_ section.
+Create a variable with a token or password in it, then use the variable in your code.

 #### Q: Can only trading data be integrated?